-The carrying value and recoverability of exploration and evaluation assets requires management to make certain estimates, judgments and assumptions about each project.
+The carrying value and recoverability of mineral properties requires management to make certain estimates, judgments and assumptions about each project.
 Management considers the economics of the project, including the latest resource prices and the long-term forecasts, and the overall economic viability of the project.
 Management has assessed these indicators and does not believe an impairment provision is required.